Water carting is sometimes the only reliable source of potable (drinking quality, fit for human consumption) water.

 Water carters that supply drinking water are a food business and need to meet food standards.

-Water caters need to notify the local council of their business and food activity details.
+Water carters need to notify the local council of their business and food activity details.

 From 1 September 2015, notification is satisfied by notifying councils via applications for services, permits and approvals.

 Hygiene safety controls

 Water carters need to meet the quality assurance program provisions of the NSW Public Health Act 2010 and Public Health Regulation 2012.

 You need to have a documented quality assurance program (QAP).
 NSW Health have developed a QAP template to get carters started.